freeCodeCamp/guide/src/pages/html/elements/article/index.md

 ---
 ## Article

 The `<article>` tag represents self-contained content in a document.
-The article should be independent from the rest of page, intented to be distributable and reusable.
+The article should be independent from the rest of page, intended to be distributable and reusable.

 The `<article>` tag was added in HTML5 and is supported by major browsers.